$17.00 to $20.62 //www.galls.com/bolle-rush-plus-tactical-glasses?PMWTNO=000000000002232&PMSRCH=

 Shooting Range Checklist

-Galls has created a checklist of items that are needed when you go to the shooting range.
-These items are kept in their range bags to make the most out of every trip to the range.
+Galls has created a checklist of shooting range accessories and gear that is needed when you go to the range.
+These items are kept in their shooting range kits to make the most out of every trip to the range.

 - Firearm and Ammunition- Make sure your firearm is unloaded, stored and kept separate from the ammunition.